pyodide/pyodide/docs/development/abi.md

 release of Python.
 The platform tags take the form `pyodide_${YEAR}_${PATCH}_wasm32` (e.g., `pyodide_2026_0_wasm32` for Python 3.14).

-Each ABI version specifies the CPython version, Emscripten compiler version, linked libraries, and required compiler/linker flags needed to build compatible extensions.
+Each ABI version specifies the Emscripten compiler version, linked libraries, and required compiler/linker flags needed to build compatible extensions.

 > See: [PEP 783](https://peps.python.org/pep-0783/) for the full specification.